 Paul's exhortation here is very urgent, very sobering.
 "Beware, lest you be like them," he says, "as in the day of rebellion"—when they hardened their hearts against God.

 The stakes are so much higher for us!
 It was not just a matter of physical life being lost, or physical destruction; but once we are talking about spiritual Israel (spiritual matters), we are talking about eternal life at stake.
 If we express the same attitudes and actions as they did—with the knowledge and the calling that we have—the effect is so much worse.
-Chapter 4 and verse one says that we should be terrified of falling short of God's Kingdom!
+Hebrews 4:1 says that we should be terrified of falling short of God's Kingdom!
 Let us therefore fear of not entering into that rest, because if we do not, that is it.

 Let us go to I Corinthians 10 and see another one of these New Testament examples where Paul specifically says, "Don't be like them!"